JakeSteam/blog-personal/_posts/2023-04-29-april-android-game-reviews.md

 ## #1: SpinCraft: RogueLike - [Download](https://play.google.com/store/apps/details?id=com.sneakypanda.spincraft)

 Slots games have always been a bit of a guilty pleasure, to the extent that I even made an unsuccessful slot-based RPG [Blacksmith Slots](https://play.google.com/store/apps/details?id=uk.co.jakelee.blacksmithslots).
-Unfortunately most slots games are pretty predatory, force you to pay real money to make any progress, or just having a boring slick casino theme.
+Unfortunately most slots games are pretty predatory, forcing you to pay real money to make any progress, or just having a boring slick casino theme.
 Luckily, there's a related genre of games where you build a deck of items that can appear in your slots, which tend to be a lot more creative and interesting: SpinCraft is an excellent example of this.

 ### Review